• Forthcoming titles

 Table 1.Speakers examined from the Diachronic Study of Caracas corpus

-Table 2.List of independent linguistic and extralinguistic variables with
+Table 2.List of independent linguistic and extralinguistic variables with factors

 Table 3.Breakdown of the statistical analyses